BTREE-ACADEMY/slides/python/printing.md

 print("HEllo" / 4)
 ```

-Every statement here is erroneous. **In general**, operators evaluate only the like types.
+Every statement here is **erroneous**.
+In general, operators evaluate only the like types.

 ---